No. 34 Squadron RAAF: VIP operations

 The Falcon 900s were replaced by two Boeing 737 Business Jets and three Bombardier Challenger 604s in July 2002.
 The new aircraft also replaced the two Boeing 707s operated by No. 33 Squadron in the VIP transport role.
 The 707s had permitted journalists to travel with the Prime Minister on international flights, and in replacing the bigger jets with 737s the Liberal government of the time determined that media contingents covering VIP trips should travel on civil aircraft.
 This decision led to controversy in 2007, after the crash of a Garuda airliner killed four Australian government officials and a journalist travelling in connection with a visit to Indonesia by Foreign Minister Alexander Downer, who had flown on a Challenger.
 No. 34 Squadron and Qantas Defence Services marked 20,000 incident-free flying hours with the 737s and Challengers on 21 October 2008.
 The following year saw further controversy when Prime Minister Kevin Rudd had to apologise for remarks to a cabin attendant over the meal he was served on one of the jets.
 In 2011, the squadron provided VIP transport during tours of Australia by Queen Elizabeth, Prince William, and Frederik and Mary of Denmark, as well as support for US President Barack Obama's visit to Canberra.
 It also flew senior government and military personnel in support of relief efforts during the Queensland floods, and was again awarded the Gloucester Cup for proficiency.
 No. 34 Squadron celebrated its 70th anniversary at Parliament House, Canberra, on 18 February 2012; the following day, a memorial to its first fatalities in March 1942 was unveiled at Fairbairn.

 On 13 October 2017, No. 34 Squadron was transferred from No. 84 Wing to No. 86 Wing.
 The squadron's Challengers were replaced with three Dassault Falcon 7Xs in 2019.
-The new aircraft are larger and longer-ranged than the Challengers, and carry more advanced communications equipment.
+The new aircraft were larger and longer-ranged than the Challengers, and carried more advanced communications equipment.
 In April 2020, No. 34 Squadron was awarded the Gloucester Cup for its performance the previous year.
+The 737s failed to achieve their programmed flying hours from around 2020 due to the age of the aircraft and need for maintenance.
+They also suffered from reliability problems; one incident caused an important National Cabinet meeting to be delayed when Prime Minister Scott Morrison was unable to depart from Cairns.
+As a result, in December 2021 the government decided to replace the 737s with two Boeing 737 MAX 8 aircraft, provided by the National Australia Bank; they were scheduled to enter service in 2024 and be retained until 2036.
+The RAAF's first Boeing 737 MAX 8 arrived in Australia on 12 July 2024.